 - Year 1: Children in Year 1 are tested on their ability to link sounds and letters when reading.
 This is known as phonics screening.
 Children pass the phonics screening by reading a minimum of 32 words correctly in a test of 40 unfamiliar words

 - Year 2 (end of Key stage 1): Year 2 children sit tests in Reading and Maths.
 These tests are marked by teachers and raw scores will be converted to scaled score around 100 where 100 represents expected achievement.
 Scores below and above the 100 score represent achievement below and above expectations.
-Writing is assessed by teachers using a national assessment framework.
+The results of the tests, in conjunction with a national assessment framework, are used by the teacher to confirm the children’s end of KS1 assessment.
+Writing is assessed purely by teachers using the national assessment framework.

 - Year 6 (End of Key stage 2): Y6 sit KS2 SATs in Reading, spelling, punctuation and grammar (SPAG) and Maths.
 Writing is assessed by teachers using a national assessment framework.
 As with Year 2, raw scores are converted to scaled score around 100 where 100 represents expected achievement.
 Scores below and above the 100 score represent achievement below and above expectations.
 Scaled scores of 110 and above represent a higher standard of achievement.
 Unlike Year 2, the Year 6 tests are externally marked.

-Year 2 and Year 6 assessments (including the progress made from the end of KS1 to the end of KS2) are also published annually on the DfE website (click here to view)
+Year 6 assessments (including the progress made from the end of KS1 to the end of KS2) are also published annually on the DfE website.

 Once all assessment data is in for the school year targets for the following year in attainment and progress are set.

 Schools are responsible for having their own assessment systems.
 We assess children against the new national curriculum and are using what are known as steps.
 This is not a national system but it is being used by many schools across the country.